 e.
 Functionally equivalent data sharing obligations.
 Data rights afforded without regard to a party's share in the generation of the data are mostly data rights afforded for the public interest.
-Nothing in Principle 24 excludes the possibility that such data rights are afforded also with a view to the protection or promotion of private interests, but it is much more common that private parties are just the incidental beneficiaries of data rights, while the data rights were primarily afforded for the public interest.
-This becomes all the more apparent in cases where the law primarily imposes an obligation on the controller of data to share data with a particular class of parties, should these parties be interested in the data, or even with the general public.
-Paragraph (4) therefore states that the Principles under Chapter C apply with appropriate adjustments where the law does not focus on the right, but instead on a functionally equivalent obligation.
+Nothing in this Principle excludes the possibility that such data rights are afforded also with a view to the protection or promotion of private interests, but it is much more common that private parties are just the incidental beneficiaries of data rights, while the data rights were primarily afforded for the public interest.
+This becomes all the more apparent in cases in which the law primarily imposes an obligation on the controller of data to share data with a particular class of parties, should those parties be interested in the data, or even with the general public.
+Paragraph (4) therefore states that the Principles under this Chapter apply with appropriate adjustments when the law does not focus on the right, but instead on a functionally equivalent obligation.

-113.In order to aid independent repair shops like R in Illustration no. 111 in fulfilling their function, the law may either give repair shops like R an individual access right against data controllers like M, or impose an obligation on M to make tractor data available on some kind of platform, usually for a specific class of parties (i.e. independent repair shops like R), with failure to comply with this obligation triggering primarily sanctions under administrative law.
+113. In order to aid independent repair shops like R in Illustration no. 111 in fulfilling their function, the law may either give repair shops like R an individual access right against data controllers like M, or impose an obligation on M to make tractor data available on some kind of platform, usually for a specific class of parties (i.e., independent repair shops like R), with failure to comply with this obligation primarily triggering sanctions under administrative law.

 Data rights for the public interest have not developed extensively in the United States.
 One exception to this generalization is legislation mandating some form of public access to governmental data.
-On the federal level, see the Open, Public, Electronic, and Necessary Government Data Act, Pub.L.
-115-435, Title II, Jan.
+On the federal level, see the Open, Public, Electronic, and Necessary Government Data Act, Pub.
+L. 115-435, Title II, Jan.
 14, 2019, 132 Stat.
 5534.
-On the local level, see, e.g., New York City Local Law 11 of 2012 and subsequent implementing legislation.
+On the local level, see, e.g., New York City Local Law 11 of 2012 and subsequent implementing legislation (codified as amended at N.Y.C.
+ADMIN.
+CODE § 23.501-23.503 (2018)).

 Legislation mandating data rights with respect to private data has been less common.
-One exception relates to auto repair data.
-See Mass.
-General Laws 93K, § 2 (providing for access by owners of motor vehicles and by independent repair facilities to motor vehicle manufacturer diagnostic and repair information and diagnostic repair tools otherwise made available to dealers).
-More recently, by ballot initiative in 2020, Massachusetts voters approved Question 1, which augments Chapter 93K.
+One exception relates to automobile repair data.
+See MASS.
+GEN. LAWS ch.
+93K, § 2 (providing for access by owners of motor vehicles and by independent repair facilities to motor vehicle manufacturer diagnostic and repair information and diagnostic repair tools otherwise made available to dealers).
+By ballot initiative in 2020, Massachusetts voters approved Question 1, which augments Chapter 93K.
 The summary of the initiative provided in part that: